Christie Hotel: History

 Built in 1922, the Christie Hotel was designed by Arthur Rolland Kelly and owned by the Christie brothers, two of early Hollywood's most powerful movie moguls who also owned the nearby Christie Realty Building.
 The building, considered Hollywood's first skyscraper and also its first luxury hotel, was state-of-the-art for its time period, and consisted of 100 guestrooms, each with steam heat and an individual bathroom.

 In 1933, due to the effects of the Stock Market Crash of 1929 and the ensuing Great Depression, the Christie brothers's companies were forced to file for bankruptcy.
 Assets, including this hotel, were sold away.
 Between 1933 and 1974, the hotel exchanged hands several times, at one point operating as The Drake and another point The Hollywood Inn.
 In 1974, the Church of Scientology purchased the building for $1.25 million and remodeled it into their information center, with apartments on the upper floors.

-In 1984, the Hollywood Boulevard Commercial and Entertainment District was added to the National Register of Historic Places, with Christie Hotel listed as a contributing property in the district.
+In 1985, the Hollywood Boulevard Commercial and Entertainment District was added to the National Register of Historic Places, with Christie Hotel listed as a contributing property in the district.
+In 2026, Christie Hotel and several nearby Scientology facilities were subject to Scientology speedrunning.